Kobra (DC Comics): Jeffrey Franklin Burr

-The only organization ever to rival Kobra in the old DC Universe (Pre-Crisis I) was SKULL.
-There were frequent recorded clashes between the two groups, the last occurring in Outsiders Annual #1 story "The Skull...The Serpent...and The Outsiders".

 After the betrayal of his lover Lady Eve during the Strike Force Kobra fiasco, she split Kobra in two and established her own splinter group.
-In the Power Company: Sapphire #1 the Justice League rushes to San Diego to prevent disaster as two rival factions of the Kobra Cult prepared to go to war.
+In the Power Company: Sapphire #1 the Justice League rushes to San Diego to prevent disaster as two rival factions of Kobra prepared to go to war.
 One faction was led by Eve; the other was led by Kobra himself.

 He kidnaps the former hero Air Wave and uses him to seize control of the world's media and satellite resources, intending to destroy a number of major world cities.
 However, in a demonstration of his power, he incidentally kills Terri Rothstein, Atom Smasher's mother, ensuring the Justice Society of America's involvement.
-Mrs. Rothstein's life would later be saved through time travel; Atom Smasher replacing her with the villain Extant so that the same number of people died in the plane crash that killed his mother.
+Atom Smasher later saves Terri via time travel, replacing her with the villain Extant and allowing him to die instead.

-He appeared again in JSA #45, which featured his trial.
-He shrugs off claims of terrorism, claiming to be an enlightened soul (a bodhisattva) trying to free souls from their karmic debt by random acts of violence.
-Following this, his followers threatened to kill the media outside the courthouse with bioengineered suicide bomb implants.
+When he is placed on trial, Kobra denies claims of terrorism, claiming to be an enlightened soul (a bodhisattva) trying to free souls from karmic debt through random acts of violence.
+Following this, his followers threatened to kill the media outside the courthouse with bio-engineered suicide bomb implants.
 Holding everyone hostage with this tactic, he was allowed by the JSA to escape, leading to an outraged Black Adam and Atom Smasher, who both subsequently choose to leave the team.
-In JSA #51, Atom Smasher, Black Adam, Northwind, and Brainwave track Kobra down to his headquarters in the Himalaya Mountains, Kobra's prophesied 'reign of darkness' as the world fell to the return of Eclipso and Obsidian having ended when Alex Moretz took control of Eclipso and Alan Scott managed to redeem Obsidian.
-After killing Kobra's guards, Black Adam rips his heart out and he died instantly.
+In JSA #51, Atom Smasher, Adam, Northwind, and Brainwave track Kobra to his headquarters in the Himalayas, where Adam kills him.

 Jason Burr

-Jeffrey's twin brother Jason is re-animated by the Kobra Cult, possibly through the use of Kobra's Lazarus Pits.
-This involves the death of an entire facility of Checkmate agents, including several of Burr's old friends.
-Within the one-shot Jason reveals that he is re-structuring the organization and killing off all the old members.
-Before revealing himself as the new Kobra, Jason spent some time undercover as a Checkmate agent learning their secrets.
+Jeffrey's twin brother Jason is resurrected by Kobra, possibly through the use of Kobra's Lazarus Pits.
+This involves the death of an entire facility of Checkmate agents, including several of Burr's friends.
+Jason reveals that he is re-structuring the organization and killing all the old members.
+Before revealing himself as the new Kobra, Jason spends time undercover as a Checkmate agent.